landonb/sh-colors/README.md

 # `sh-colors`

-Concise ANSI color and attribute injectors for the shell.
+POSIX-compliant ANSI color and attribute injectors for the shell.

 *Spice up your command line!*